 At the same time, he was hired to rewrite into English a Chinese action film screenplay (KNIFE) for LeBrocquy / Fraser in Singapore, and his work was directly responsible for attracting $1.5million of the film's budget.

-Through FAST, Jeff aims to generate enough market-ready screenplays to finally achieve his goal of building an independent film studio within 5 years, with writers around the world.
+Through FAST, Jeff aims to generate enough market-ready screenplays to finally achieve his goal of building an independent film studio that makes films which ignite human imagination in bold new ways.

-Alongside this effort, Jeff is also writing his third book, Phenomenal: The Self-Fulfilling Prophecy, developing a sci/tech/travel TV/web series called The Phenomenal Experience, and developing a new feature film, to be announced shortly.
+Alongside this effort, Jeff is also writing his third book, Phenomenal: The Self-Fulfilling Prophecy, developing a both a fictional sci-fi television series (the title has not yet been revealed) and a non-fiction sci/tech/travel series called The Phenomenal Experience, alongside several feature film projects.

-You can follow the twists and turns of Jeff's ongoing progress and adventures on Jeff's Twitter page.
+Jeff now splits his time between Sydney, Australia and Los Angeles, California.
+You can follow the twists and turns of his ongoing progress and adventures on Jeff's Twitter page.